GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 On October&nbsp;28, 2021, [Jacob Rossi](https://twitter.com/jacobrossi), Product Management Lead at
 Meta (Oculus), [shared](https://twitter.com/jacobrossi/status/1453776349299019778) that PWAs are coming to Oculus Quest and Oculus Quest&nbsp;2.
-In the following, I describe the experience and explain how to build, sideload, and test your PWA on the Oculus Quest&nbsp;2.
+In the following, I describe the PWA experience on Oculus and explain how to build, sideload, and test your PWA on the Oculus Quest&nbsp;2.

 ### State sharing